 Make a rabbet cut along the entire length of both 2" wide rips (see image below).

 The rabbeted board will form the inside part of the frame.
-The glass, picture and carboard backing will fit into the grove.
+The glass, picture and cardboard backing will fit into the groove.

 One of the most important steps in making rustic picture frames is to cut the frame the exact size that you want it.
 The key is to measure the frame parts from the points indicated below.
 First, determine the exact dimensions of the glass - you can cut the picture and the cardboard backing if needed, but the glass would be more difficult.